-The definition of a small business varies according to who you ask, but it is generally considered to be an independently owned business of limited size and revenue.
+The definition of a small business or enterprise varies according to who you ask.
+But when it comes to internet connectivity, organisation size doesn’t always determine organisation need.

 Small business nbn™ usage